phuibonhoa/dotfiles/README.md

 I'm combining the best of [Ryan Bates's dotfiles](https://github.com/ryanb/dotfiles) with that of [Zach Holman's](https://github.com/holman/dotfiles) and a touch of my own stuff.

-Aside from just adding my own favorite options and dotfiles, I'll be:
+Aside from just adding my own favorite options and dotfiles, I've:

-* Cleaning up the install
+* Cleaned up the install rake command
+* Added the option to back up existing files on install
-* Organizational dirs - directories with files that end in .symlink won't be copied over.
-Instead they're used to help organize your dotfiles in the project and .symlink files are linked to your home dir
+* Added organizational dirs - directories with files that end in .symlink won't be copied over.
+Instead they're used to help organize your dotfiles by context.
+  * ex. throw all your ruby/rails dotfiles in a rails dir and only the .symlink files are linked to your home directory, the actual rails dir is not linked
-* Copied dirs - directories without .symlink files, work as usual (ie entire dir linked to home folder)
+  * directories without .symlink files, work as usual (ie entire dir linked to home folder)
-* Added option to back up existing files on install

 ## Installation